binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Few enhancements

 Although I reuse each year the codebase for the timer, the audio player, ...
-This year I want to fix and enhanced a litle bit the class.
+This year I want to fix and enhanced a little bit the class.
 I focus my enhancement to elements: the Audio Player and the timer.

 #### The Timer

-Since all this year, I never create a class for it, it has to be fix.
+Since all this year, I never create a class for it, it has to be fixed.

 ```javascript
 'use strict';